Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 When Decision Fatigue Strikes: Damage Control

-Even with strategies, you'll sometimes face decision fatigue unprepared.
-Here's how to minimize damage:
+Even with strategies, you'll sometimes hit decision fatigue unprepared.
+Here's how to limit the damage:

 The 10-Minute Rule

 When you feel a craving, commit to waiting 10 minutes.
-Often the urge passes.
+The urge often passes.
 This turns an impulsive decision into a delayed one, giving your depleted brain time to catch up.

 The "One Portion" Protocol

-If you're going to snack, pre-decide it will be one reasonable portion.
+If you're going to snack, pre-decide it'll be one reasonable portion.
 Put that portion on a plate.
 Close the container.
 Leave the kitchen.
 This converts an open-ended decision into a bounded one.

 The Protein-First Approach

 When you're going to eat, start with protein.
-It's satiating and buys your brain time before the carb-heavy foods look irresistible.
+It's satiating and buys your brain time before the carb-heavy stuff looks irresistible.

 The "Is This Hunger?"
 Check

-Ask: "Am I physically hungry, or am I tired/bored/stressed?"
-If it's not hunger, what you need isn't food.
+Ask: "Am I physically hungry, or am I tired, bored, or stressed?"
+If it's not hunger, food isn't what you need.
 Go to bed, take a walk, or address the actual issue.

 Pre-calculate your mealsProtecting Your Decision-Making Capacity

-Beyond food, here are ways to conserve decision-making energy for when it matters:
+Beyond food, here's how to save decision-making energy for when it matters:

 Morning Routines